CPJ urges Kyiv to stop its’systematic’ pressure against Ukrainska Pravda, despite silence from Zelensky’s Office

 The Presidential Office has been silent for the past two days about allegations that the Ukrainian Government is exerting “systematic” pressure against Ukrainska Pravda.

 The Committee to Protect Journalists issued a statement Oct.
-11, calling on Kyiv to cease “obstructing reporting” by Ukrainska Pravda – one of Ukraine’s most prominent newspapers.
+11, calling Kyiv to cease “obstructing reporting” by Ukrainska Pravda – one of Ukraine’s most prominent newspapers.

 CPJ’s appeal comes after a similar statement by Ukrainska Pravda, which was published on October 9, in which it accused the Presidential Office for “ongoing and systemic pressure” in order to “influence our editing policy.”